UltraAce258/Toolkit/README.md

 *   **Visual Parameters**: When you select a script, custom configuration options for that script will automatically appear here.
 You don't need to know the underlying command-line arguments; just fill it out like a form.
 *   **Manual Parameters**: If you need to input temporary or advanced parameters that don't have a visual interface, you can type them here.
 The format is identical to the standard command line (e.g., `-v --output "my file.txt"`).

+#### Run and Stop Buttons

+*   **Run Script**: After configuring parameters and the file list, click this button to start the task.
+This button will be disabled while a script is running.
+*   **Stop Script**: This button becomes enabled and highlighted in red once a script begins to run.
+Clicking it will immediately terminate the currently running script, which is useful if a task hangs or you need to end it prematurely.

 #### Process and Results

 *   **Progress Bar**: When running a script that supports progress reporting, a visual progress bar will automatically appear below the "Run" button.
 It shows the task's completion percentage and a description of the current operation in real-time, keeping you informed about long-running tasks.